1jour1vin

 Nose

-Very intense, complex aromas of dried spices, dry wood, licorice, blackberries, and dried plums.
+Very intense, with complex aromas of dried spices, dry wood, licorice, blackberries, and dried plums

-Concentrated, powerful and refined tannins, succulent flavors of plums and red berries, lovely finish, a magnificent wine with great length and lightness.
+Concentrated, with powerful yet refined tannins, succulent flavors of plums and red berries, a lovely finish—a magnificent wine that is both long and light

 Serve